LUMII-Syslab/RRU/README.md

 conda install tensorflow-gpu=1.15
 /host-dir/ronalds/miniconda3/envs/RRU/bin/pip3 install sklearn
 /host-dir/ronalds/miniconda3/envs/RRU/bin/pip3 install --upgrade --upgrade-strategy only-if-needed dm-sonnet==1.36
-/host-dir/ronalds/miniconda3/envs/RRU/bin/pip3 install tensorflow_datasets==3
 /host-dir/ronalds/miniconda3/envs/RRU/bin/pip3 install hyperopt
 ```

 ### 3. Run the experiments (change the inner configuration if you wish)

-### IMDB Sentiment Analysis
+### Sentiment Analysis

-1 – Run imdb_main.py
+1 – Run sa_main.py

 ### Language modeling

 1 - To prepare the data, you must run lm_utils.py

-You can change vocabulary_size for it in the main function, then you have to run it, for it to save them.
+You can change vocabulary_size for each data set in the main function, then you have to run it, for it to save them.

 2 - To start training/validation/testing, run lm_main.py